john-cd/rust_howto/bk/src/language/macros.md

 #### Capture the Arguments of a Macro-by-Example with Metavariables {#metavariables}

 You can use _metavariables_ to capture parts of a macro's input.
 They are prefixed with a dollar sign (`$`).
 Inside matchers, `$name:fragment-specifier` matches a Rust syntax fragment of the kind specified and binds it to the metavariable `$name`, which can then be used in the transcriber.
-Valid [syntax fragment specifiers](https://doc.rust-lang.org/reference/macros-by-example.html#r-macro.decl.meta.specifier)↗, also called designators, are:
+Valid [syntax fragment specifiers][book~rust-reference~macros-by-example-macro.decl.meta.specifier]↗, also called designators, are:

 - `block`: a block expression e.g. `{ let x = 1; x + 2 }`,
 - `expr`: an expression that produces a value, e.g. `a + 2` or `some_function()` or even `"a literal"`,